thepegleg/thepegleg.github.io/README.md

 - **Open community:** Ask for whatever, and we will try our best to put it on thepegleg
 - **Really cool** The website is really cool.

+## How to access
+### Go to any of the following access points and follow instructions
+- [pegleg.cbass92.org](https://pegleg.cbass92.org) click on the word Atlas on the 404 page.
+- [sciency.scienceontheweb.net](https://sciency.scienceontheweb.net) type in 69420 and click on the results in the calc.
+## More domains are coming, and a way to make your own access point.
 ## Forking the Repository

 To contribute to thepegleg, you can fork the repository and follow these simple steps: